FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

 * **Packaging**

   Links to where pacakges can be browsed, investigate if those packages can be build by users, investigate availability of .dsc .orig.tar.xz .debian.tar.xz for .deb, .spec .srcrpm for .rpm, pkgbuild, ebuild, SlackBuild, Makefile, etc

   Specify if are present out of repository packages and unredestributable software (both pre-installed and available in repository), see [here](https://distroware.gitlab.io/lists/Linux_unredestributable_software/) for a non esaustive list

+  Package build files are developed on a version control system? (yes/no)

 * **Source**